numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

        An ordered tuple of field names.
 It is NULL if no field is defined.

-   .. c:member:: PyArray_ArrFuncs *f

-       A pointer to a structure containing functions that the type needs to implement internal features.
-These functions are not the same thing as the universal functions (ufuncs) described later.
-Their signatures can vary arbitrarily.

    .. c:member:: PyObject *metadata

        Metadata about this dtype.